prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

   1. Create a tool to facilitate and streamline a real-world business process.
   2. Practice processing and validating user inputs in Python.
   3. Reinforce introductory Python programming language concepts such as datatypes, functions, variables, and loops.
-  + Practice incorporating version control into your development process.
+  4. Practice incorporating version control into your development process.
-  + Optional Challenge: Practice incorporating automated testing into your development process.
+  5. Optional Challenge: Practice incorporating automated testing into your development process.

 ## Business Prompt

 Your local corner grocery store has hired you as a technology consultant to help modernize their checkout system.

 Currently, when managing inventory, store employees affix a price tag sticker on each grocery item in stock.
-And when a customer visits the checkout counter with their selected items, a checkout clerk uses a calculator to add product prices and calculate tax and total amount due.
+And when a customer visits the checkout counter with their selected items, a checkout clerk uses a calculator to add product prices, calculate tax, and calculate the total amount due.

 Instead, the store owner describes a desired checkout process which involves a checkout clerk scanning each product's barcode to automatically lookup prices, perform tax and total calculations, and print a customer receipt.
 To facilitate this process, the store owner has authorized the purchase of a few inexpensive barcode scanners, as well as checkout computers capable of running Python applications.